Setheum-Labs/stp258-currencies/README.md

  native currency which implements `Stp258AssetExtended`, and a multi-currency which implements `Stp258Currency`.

- This module is based on the [STP-258 Standard](https://github.com/Setheum-Labs/stp258-standard), the [STP-258 Tokens](https://github.com/Setheum-Labs/stp258-tokens) and the [STP-258 Traits](https://github.com/Setheum-Labs/stp258-traits).
+ This module is based on the [STP-258 Standard](https://github.com/Setheum-Labs/stp258-standard) built on the [STP-258 Tokens](https://github.com/Setheum-Labs/stp258-tokens) implementing the [STP-258 Traits](https://github.com/Setheum-Labs/stp258-traits).

  ### Implementations